Colored Diamonds which display a range of colors can be classified into the following 5 distinct categories:

-Black diamonds mainly come in grays, not truly black.
-Fancy black diamonds of fine color and clarity are rare.
-They have a magnificent sub-metallic luster, some look like black wax.
-Many opaque black diamonds are of a crypto-crystalline nature and nearly impossible to polish.
+Black diamonds mainly come in grays, never true black.
+Black diamonds have a magnificent sub-metallic luster and some of these coloured diamonds look like black wax.
+Many opaque black diamonds are crypto-crystalline and nearly impossible to polish.

 Only the table of the stone of these black diamonds are polished and then the diamonds are bezel set.
 The black color most often results from an abundance of black inclusions.
 If the reflections however are green under intense transmitted light or reflected light in all likelihood the diamond had been treated.

-Black diamonds are not uncommon in nature however they are not commonly seen in jewelry because of their tremendous resistance to the grinding wheel.
+Black diamonds are not uncommon, though they are not commonly seen in jewelry because of their tremendous resistance to the grinding wheel.
 Historically, black diamonds have been used in Antique India Jewelry, Pakistan, Iran, Borneo and Portugal, mostly for use in mourning jewelry.

 The largest black carbonado diamond (not classified as a black diamond in the strict sense) was found in Bahia, Brazil in 1895 and weighed 3,150 carats!
 This makes this natural black diamond larger than the Cullinan diamond found in 1905 which weighed 3106 carats.